kyle-paul/hand-written-digits-classifcation/README.md

 # Hand Written Digits Classification
-This app uses tensorflow and keras module to train a multiclass-classification model (using Softmax Regression Algorithm) to recogize which digit is when user handwrites on the app.
+This app uses tensorflow and keras module to train a multiclass-classification model (using Softmax Regression Algorithm) to recogize which digit is when user handwrites on the Gradio app.

 ## Prequsites
+  - Gradio
+  - Pickle
+  - Tensorflow
+  - Numpy
-  -
+  - Matplotlib

 ## Display